-From as early as the sixteenth century the indispensable preliminary for a Freeman setting up as a Master Pewterer and opening his own shop was to record his ‘touch’ or trade mark on large pewter sheets retained by the Company in the Hall.
-The early touch plates were lost in the Great Fire; the five that survive today record the marks of Master Pewterers from then until the beginning of the nineteenth century when the Company no longer exercised the power to enforce this regulation.
+From as early as the sixteenth century any pewter who had completed his apprentiship, become a Freeman and setting up as a Pewterer and opening his own shop was to record his ‘touch’ or trade mark.
+These marks would be struck on a lead touchplate normally kept at the town’s guild hall.
+In England, only those from London have survived, and held at Pewterers Hall.
+The earliest touchplates were lost in the Great Fire; the five that survive today record the marks of London Master Pewterers up to the beginning of the nineteenth century, when the Company no longer exercised the power to enforce regulations ion the craft.
 These plates provide a unique record of pewterers of the period, containing over 1,000 individual marks and are of great historical value.
 A new touch plate was introduced in March 2000.

 The form of pewter work carried out in Sheffield is historically unique to Sheffield in that the pewter is worked from sheets rather than cast in moulds.

 The industry is slowing moving away from traditional production (within factories, batch production and individual skills) to a more craft based model of individual designer makers having to be multi-skilled.
 The surviving factories are now starting to tap into that designer maker resource more for some of their production needs.

 Declining demand for pewter product – pewter is not as fashionable as it was (although its popularity is increasing with promotions such as Pewter Live).

 Competition from abroad – pewter ware is labour intensive to produce (although it is still produced on fairly large scale with three family run factories (staff of 5-20 at each) and several independent craftspeople).